 Research continues, but it is also thought medicinal cannabis may help those suffering from Anxiety, PTSD, various forms of Cancer, Parkinson’s, Insomnia, Eczema and Psoriasis, and Crohn's Disease, amongst others.

 If you think medicinal cannabis could help you, your first port of call should be your Doctor.
-Failing that, get in touch with a medicinal cannabis expert like Dr Gulbransen at Cannabis Care, Cannabis Clinic, Green Doctors and Canna Doc.
+Failing that, get in touch with a medicinal cannabis expert like Dr Gulbransen at Cannabis Care, Cannabis Clinic, Green Doctors, Cannabis Doctor or Canna Doc.